subah11/Intelligent-Gesture-Based-Security-System-Using-Image-Processing/README.md

 # Intelligent-Gesture-Based-Security-System
-Course: Communication Laboratory<br/>
-Supervisor: Shahed-E-Zumrat<br/>
-Designed a contactless security system that is unlocked by means of a stored hand gesture pattern.
-The simulation was performed by incorporation of MATLAB, VSPE, Arduino, and Proteus.
+EEE310: Communication Systems 1 Laboratory
+Intelligent Gesture Based Security System Using Image Processing: Contactless security system that reads hand gestures to operate a device.
+Programmed in Matlab and designed in Proteus